 The department requires that students notify the chair's office when they have scheduled their thesis defense.
-Also, a copy of the final thesis must be submitted to the department for faculty review at least one week prior to the scheduled defense.

 Training Grants

 The Department of Epidemiology has a long tradition of excellence in research and training.
 Through support from the National Institutes of Health, pre- and post- doctoral fellowships are available in areas such as Aging, Cardiovascular Epidemiology, Cancer Epidemiology, Molecular and Genetic Epidemiology, Psychiatric Epidemiology, Environmental and Occupational Epidemiology, Oral Epidemiology and Nutritional Epidemiology of Cancer.
 These fellowships are available only to citizens and permanent residents of the United States.
 For more information on fellowships available through the Department of Epidemiology contact the Coordinator of Academic Services.